gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  code-block:: bw

+    (...)
     ; Method for doing electrostatics
     coulombtype = Cut-off
+    (...)

 ..  container:: justify

-    For this system, long-range Coulomb interaction would be a better choice.
-We could also improve the thermostating of the system by applying a separate thermostat to water molecules and ions.
+    For this system, computing the long-range Coulomb interactions is necessary, because electrostatic forces between charged particles decay slowly, as the inverse of the square of the distance between them, :math:`1/r^2`.

 ..  container:: justify

+    In addition, the thermostating of the system should be improved, given that the temperature of the system is slightly larger than the desired temperature.
+    For instance, separate thermostats can be applied to the water molecules and to the ions.

+..  container:: justify

-    Therefore, let us improve the NVT step by specifying more options in the input file.
+    Let us improve the input used for the NVT step.
-    First, in the *nvt.mdp* file, let us impose the use of the long-range Fast smooth Particle-Mesh Ewald (SPME)
+    First, in the *nvt.mdp* file, let us impose the calculation of long range electrostatic, by the use of the
+    long-range fast smooth particle-mesh ewald (SPME)
-    electrostatics with Fourier spacing of 0.1 nm, order of 4, and cut-off of 4:
+    electrostatics with Fourier spacing of :math:`0.1~\text{nm}`, order of 4, and cut-off of :math:`1~\text{nm}`
+    :cite:`darden1993particle, essmann1995smooth`:

 ..  code-block:: bw